Generic Name: Metoclopramide Injection Solution (MET oh KLOE pra mide)

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have ever had trouble controlling body movements or other muscle problems when taking this medicine.
+- If you have ever had trouble controlling body movements or other muscle problems when taking metoclopramide injection solution.

 - If you have or have ever had low mood (depression) or thoughts of killing yourself.